Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 The way people with cancer cope is usually linked to their personality traits (such as whether they usually expect the best versus the worst, or if they are shy versus outgoing).

-Distress can occur when people feel they are unable to manage or control changes caused by cancer.
+Distress can occur when you feel you are unable to manage or control changes caused by cancer.
 People with the same diagnosis or treatment can have different levels of distress.
 People have less distress when they feel the demands of the diagnosis and treatment are low or the amount of support they get is high.
 For example, a health care professional can help the person adjust to the side effects of chemotherapy by giving medicine for nausea.

 Living with a diagnosis of cancer involves many life adjustments.
 Normal adjustment involves learning to cope with emotional distress and solve problems caused by having cancer.